Inpatients die more frequently when hospital emergency departments (ED) are overcrowded. Long stays undoubtedly cause excess deaths in the ED itself.

 If we can’t find a place for a patient in a specialised nursing facility, care home, step-down, community hospital … or discharge them home with a sufficiently robust ‘package of care’, then they will stay in the hospital.

 I agree.
 The proportion of total beds that are taken up in this way can be as high as 1 in 3.
-Every day this happens each patient will increase their LOS by one, and reduce the number of potential discharges by 1.
+Every day this happens, each patient will increase their LOS by 1 and reduce the number of potential discharges by 1.

 But at a hospital level, this problem may be largely unsolvable.